-- 3 cups tomato sauce, homemade or store-bought
+- 3 cups dairy-free tomato sauce, homemade or store-bought

-- Two sixteen-ounce packages firm tofu, drained and crumbled
+- 2 (16-ounce) packages firm tofu, drained and crumbled

-- One 10-ounce package frozen chopped spinach, cooked according to package directions and well drained
+- 1 (10-ounce) package frozen chopped spinach, cooked according to package directions and well drained

-- ½ cup shredded vegan mozzarella cheese (optional)
+- ½ cup shredded dairy-free mozzarella or parmesan alternative (optional)

-- Preheat the oven to 350 degrees F. Cook the lasagna noodles in a large pot of salted boiling water, stirring occasionally, until al dente, about 10 minutes.
-Drain the noodles and spread out on a work surface to keep them from sticking together.
+- Cook the lasagna noodles in a large pot of salted boiling water, stirring occasionally, until al dente, about 10 minutes (time might vary with gluten-free noodles).
+Drain the noodles and spread them out on a work surface to keep them from sticking together.

 - Heat the olive oil in a large skillet over medium heat.
 Add the eggplant and cook, stirring occasionally, until tender, about 10 minutes.
-Stir in the tomato sauce and set aside.
+Stir in the tomato sauce and remove from the heat.

-- In a large bowl, combine the tofu and the spinach, blending well.
-Season with salt and pepper to taste.
-Set aside.
+- In a large bowl, stir together the tofu and the spinach, mashing the tofu to create a ricotta-like texture.
+Season the mixture with salt and pepper, to taste.

-- Spread a thin layer of the sauce over the bottom of a 9 x 13-inch baking dish.
-Add a layer of noodles and top with half of the tofu mixture, spreading it out evenly.
-Top with another layer of noodles, a layer of sauce, and the remaining tofu mixture.
-Finish with a layer of noodles and the remaining sauce.
+- Spread a thin layer of the eggplant sauce over the bottom of a 9 x 13-inch baking dish.
+Add a layer of noodles.
+Evenly spread half of the tofu mixture over the noodles.
+Top with another layer of noodles, a layer of eggplant sauce, and the remaining tofu mixture.
+Finish with a layer of noodles, followed by the remaining sauce.

 - Bake the lasagna for 30 minutes.